I am a Landscape Architect and Painter devoted to the study of the land and what lives upon it.

-I am a Painter and Landscape Architect devoted to the study of the land and what lives upon it.
-I have travelled all over Asia on my Enfield Bullet, and lived in a tiny mud and stone cottage high up in the Hymalayas for many years.
-This was a dream come true after I first visited Nepal, and became fascinated by the vertical flora and habitat distinctions, thermal layers and another, more rural, dynamic landscape.
+I have travelled the Indian subcontinent on my Enfield Bullet, and lived in a tiny mud and stone hut high up in the Hymalayas for many years.
+Here, I became fascinated by the vertical flora and habitat distinctions, thermal layers and another, more rural, dynamic landscape.
 The Himalayas are also the source of many garden plants in Europe.

-Thank you for being here!
+Thank you for being here.